elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/object-methods.md

 ---

-### What is one of the advantages of using the “this” keyword in an object?
+### What is one of the advantages of using the "this" keyword in an object?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The “this” keyword holds a reference to the object and in return removes any effort to nullify it later in the code.
+  <div><strong>Interview Response:</strong> The "this" keyword holds a reference to the object and, in return, removes any effort to nullify it later in the code.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong> “THIS” refers to the object<br /><br />